Former Saint Vincent student testifies in attempted rape trial of Latrobe man

 Hoover was charged with attempted rape, aggravated assault, strangulation, stalking and simple assault in connection with the incident, which resulted in a brief lockdown of the campus.

-Hoover's accuser testified she set out alone on a walking trail and first came upon her attacker, who was standing with his hands in his pockets as she passed him.
-As her path looped around she came upon him again and as they passed, he turned and grabbed her from behind.
+Hoover's accuser testified she set out alone on a walking trail and came upon her attacker, who was standing with his hands in his pockets as she passed him.
+As her path looped around, she came upon him again and, as they passed, he turned and grabbed her from behind, she said.
 She testified she was able to break free after she elbowed him the abdomen.
-Hoover tried to apologize as she ran away, she testified
+Hoover tried to apologize as she ran away, she testified.

 "He said he thought I was someone else.
 He had no emotion in his voice.
 It was a monotone," she told jurors.